Aur3ns/Morpheus/README.md

 ### Standard NTP Packet Structure

-A standard NTP packet is 48 bytes long with the last 8 bytes dedicated to the Transmit Timestamp. lsassStealer repurposes this field for covert data transmission:
+A standard NTP packet is 48 bytes long with the last 8 bytes dedicated to the Transmit Timestamp.
+Morpheus repurposes this field for covert data transmission:

 ```
       0                   1                   2                   3